Project Manager - Nuclear Energy Sector

-- Drive the delivery of the contract or package activities to ensure they are delivered safely, on time, to budget, meeting business & technical requirements.
+- Driving the delivery of the contract or package activities to ensure they are delivered safely, on time, to budget, meeting business and technical requirements.
 Monitor and manage the progress of the programme - track progress against milestones, deadlines, budget and provide key stakeholders with reports on these matters.

-- Anticipate, manage and resolve issues within the contact or package.
-Identify risks and facilitate the resolution of all issues raised, develop and update the programme budget, and escalate any issues to the Delivery Manager (Programme Manager or Director).
+- Anticipating, managing and resolving issues within the contact or package.
+Identify risks and facilitate the resolution of all issues raised, develop and update the programme budget, and escalate any issues to the delivery manager (programme manager or director).

-- Ensure level 3 schedules are developed and maintained for the contract or package of work.
-Ensure such schedules are consistent with overall Project schedules (levels 1 and level 2).
-Escalate any discrepancies to the Project Controls Director.
+- Ensuring level 3 schedules are developed and maintained for the contract or package of work.
+Ensure such schedules are consistent with overall project schedules (levels 1 and level 2).
+Escalate any discrepancies to the project controls director.

-- Interface with other programmes to ensure a high-level view of how the total project is progressing and to identify and adopt the use of best practice.
+- Interfacing with other programmes to ensure a high-level view of how the total project is progressing and to identify and adopt the use of best practice.

-- Ensure that contract or package contractual requirements are fulfilled.
+- Ensuring that contract or package contractual requirements are fulfilled.

-- Establish and maintain effective working relationships with all project team members.
+- Establishing and maintaining effective working relationships with all project team members.

-This post has key nuclear safety responsibilities (“roles”) which could have a significant impact on nuclear safety through the activities that they perform.
-These are detailed in the Nuclear Baseline.
+- Nuclear safety responsibilities, which could have a significant impact on nuclear safety through the activities that they perform, these are detailed in the nuclear baseline.

 - Track record of delivering projects within a technically complex and dynamic environment whilst ensuring high levels of safety, security and environmental responsibility, ideally within the nuclear energy sector or similar regulated environment.

-- Engineering design, contract and field execution strategies for multi-discipline EPCM project delivery.
+- Experience in engineering design, contract and field execution strategies for multi-discipline EPCM project delivery.